Jun 17, 2024

 While a product management role is focused on strategic oversight, a product marketing role works in parallel on message creation.
 At effective B2B tech companies, product managers and product marketers work closely together to get products to market.
 The complementary responsibilities held by a PM and a PMM make them a powerful combination.

 Product marketing managers are the voice of the customer.
 They work to ensure that products solve real problems for customers and that those solutions are communicated effectively.
 To successfully achieve this, product marketing managers must have a deep understanding of the market, the competition, and the needs of customers.
+They collaborate with sales teams to identify new product opportunities and capitalise on them.

 Product managers are focused on understanding the customer, the market, and the competitive landscape to develop products that meet customer needs.
 Product marketing managers pour their time into developing an effective marketing strategy around the product to drive awareness.
 It’s a symbiotic relationship between the two.
 One cannot exist without the other.